rust-lang/rust/text/0000-kinds-of-allocators.md

     /// e.g. usually when `malloc` returns `null`, it is because of
     /// hitting a user resource limit or system memory exhaustion.
     ///
-    /// Note that the resource exhaustion could be specific to the
+    /// Note that the resource exhaustion could be internal to the
     /// original allocator (i.e. the only way to free up memory is by
     /// deallocating memory attached to that allocator), or it could
-    /// be associated with some other state outside of the original
+    /// be associated with some other state external to the original
+    /// allocator (e.g. freeing up memory or reducing fragmentation
+    /// globally might allow a call to the system `malloc` to succeed).
-    /// alloactor.
-The `AllocError` trait does not distinguish between
+    /// The `AllocError` trait does not distinguish between the two
-    /// the two scenarios.
+    /// scenarios (but instances of the associated `Allocator::Error`
+    /// type might provide ways to distinguish them).
     ///
     /// Finally, error responses to allocation input requests that are
     /// *always* illegal for *any* allocator (e.g. zero-sized or
     /// arithmetic-overflowing requests) are allowed to respond `true`
     /// here.
-(This is to allow `MemoryExhausted` as a valid error type
+(This is to allow `MemoryExhausted` as a valid
-    /// for an allocator that can handle all "sane" requests.) fn is_memory_exhausted(&self) -> bool;
+    /// zero-sized error type for an allocator that can handle all
+    /// "sane" requests.)
+    fn is_memory_exhausted(&self) -> bool;

     /// Returns true if the allocator is fundamentally incapable of
     /// satisfying the original request.
 This condition implies that
-    /// such an allocation request will never succeed on this
+    /// such an allocation request would never succeed on *this*
     /// allocator, regardless of environment, memory pressure, or
     /// other contextual condtions.
     ///